tiendu/tiendu.github.io/_posts/2026-06-11-something-to-feel-together-eng.md

 A shared agreement to care about something together for a while.

-I think about that when I see people waiting for the tournament to begin.
+I think about that when I imagine the tournament beginning tomorrow.

 The plastic chairs will come out.